AdrianF3/my-dashboard/DevelopmentLog.md

 - fixed git issues again
 - beginning to look at issues with the graph of the habit tracker
 - improving habit tracker and how period date are displayed and calculated
+- Refactoring Habit Details to smaller more concise components